Key Takeaways

 Business Letter Format Examples

-If you don’t know what format to use, block format is often the best option.
-Block format is mostly used in industries like business and law, but it also can be great for cover letters and reference letters too.
-The entire letter is justified left and single spaced except for a double space between paragraphs.
-With a simple font like times new roman and black ink, you can’t go wrong with this classic format.
+If you don’t know which format of a business letter to use, block format is often the best option.
+Block format is mostly used in industries like business and law, but it can also be great for cover letters and reference letters.
+The entire letter is justified left and single-spaced except for a double space between paragraphs.
+With a simple font like Times New Roman and black ink, you can’t go wrong with this classic format.

 Ms. Tanya Smith, CEO